lzr123/BigDataTraining/README.md

 #### 1. bilibili_spyder

+<font color=#ff0000>DO NOT RUN THE FILE ./BigDataTraining/spyder/bilibili_spyder IF YOU DO NOT KNOW WHAT YOU ARE DOING!!!</font>
 ​	This package contains a spider which crawls URLs pointing to the list of each video categories.

 These URLs are stored behand these navigate buttons.